loadtestgo/pizzascript/README.md

 PizzaScript is a JavaScript browser automation framework with built-in performance monitoring.

+It includes:

-It includes a script editor, with a REPL and debugger for interactively writing tests.
+- A JavaScript IDE, with a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) and debugger for interactively writing tests.
+- A standalone script runner, for running a set of tests, capturing screenshots & performance metrics.
+- A Java API, for embedding the script runner.

 ## Features